-Putting your needs first.
-Your sobriety needs to always come before demands from family.
-That means taking care of your needs first and maintaining your recovery your way, with meetings, joining friends in recovery, meditation, exercise, yoga or eating well.
+Putting your needs first: Your sobriety should always come before the demands of your family.
+This means you should take care of your needs first and maintain your recovery.
+It’s important to continue your recovery plan throughout the holidays by doing activities like attending meetings, joining friends in recovery, meditation, exercise, yoga or eating well.

-Recommended boundary: If you’re challenged or encouraged to miss something just this once, you may be breaking your boundaries unintentionally.
-Allowing this may cause those around you to think you do not enforce your boundaries in every situation, and they may not respect your future boundaries.
-It is important that you stand your ground, for the sake of your own well-being.
+Recommended boundary: If you’re challenged or encouraged to miss something just this once, you may be unintentionally breaking your boundaries.
+Allowing this may cause those around you to believe you do not enforce your boundaries in every situation, and they may not respect your future boundaries.
+It is important that you stand your ground.

-Recommended boundary: Only book one event a day — or whatever amount you feel comfortable with — being conscious that the holidays may make you feel a little more overwhelmed than usual.
-Feel free to excuse yourself from social events at any time.
-You don’t have to explain yourself; you decide what to do with your time.
+Recommended boundary: Only schedule and attend events you’re comfortable with.
+It’s important to be aware that the holidays may make you feel a little more stressed than usual.
+In addition, give yourself permission to leave an event whenever you feel too overwhelmed.
+You don’t have to explain yourself — you decide what to do with your time.

-You don’t have to discuss anything you don’t want to.
-This is possibly the most challenging boundary for me.
-When family members impose their opinions or give unsolicited advice, it can be infuriating and demeaning.
-I had lost count of the number of times I heard my weight as a standing talking point — until I enforced a boundary against that topic.
+You don’t have to discuss anything you don’t want to: This is a challenging situation for many.
+When family members impose their opinions or give unsolicited advice, it can feel infuriating and demeaning.
+Until you enforce a boundary, you may be dealing with these situations often.

-Recommended boundary: Simply and respectfully telling a family member or loved one that that topic isn’t up for discussion is sufficient.
-It is up to them how they react If they react, and it is not your responsibility to explain your boundary or appease their feelings.
-Overstepping your boundaries is not OK for anyone to do, friend or family member.
+Recommended boundary: Respectfully telling a family member or loved one that a certain topic isn’t up for discussion is sufficient.
+It is up to them how they react.
+If they react negatively, it is not your responsibility to explain your boundary or appease their feelings.
+Overstepping your boundaries is not OK for anyone to do, regardless of who they are.

 You Are in Charge